-The Councillor may spend this funding on salaries of staff (assistants) employed directly by them; on miscellaneous expenses; communications, research, and office projects; and on travel.
+The Councillor may spend this funding on salaries of staff (assistants) employed directly by them; miscellaneous expenses; communications, research, and office projects; and travel.

-Budgets and corresponding expenses are tightly monitored by the Council Services section of the

-City Clerk's Office and the City's Finance department.
-Expenses are disclosed at Calgary.ca.
+Budgets and corresponding expenses are tightly monitored by the Council Services and the City's Finance Department.
+Expenses are disclosed at Calgary.ca